Lionsberg/lionsberg-wiki/The Message.md

 # The Message

-The Message refers to the simple good news - we are on a mission to invite and inspire all 8 to 10 billion people on earth to become co-creators of a better future for [[All]], within [[The 7 Year Window of Crisis and Opportunity]].
+The Message refers to the simple good news - we are on a mission to invite and inspire all 8 to 10 billion people on earth to become co-creators of the [[Best Possible Future]] for [[All]], within [[The 7 Year Window of Crisis and Opportunity]].

-Our Purpose, Aim, and Goal is the [[Kingdom of God]], [[On Earth As it Is In Heaven]].
+Our Purpose, Aim, and Goal is [[Heaven On Earth]].